isomerpages/singapore-customs-cms/_competent-authorities-requirements/Competent Authorities Requirements/national-environment-agency-chemical-control-and-management-department-basel-convention.md

      -  Any other supporting documents relevant to the export, import or transit shipments

-**2.**  **For Non-Hazardous Wastes (e.g. copper scrap) controlled under CCMD**

-**For Export**

-- Declarant must declare the following in the export permit application:

-   - Purpose of export under the 'Remarks/Conditions’ column
-   - Item description and item quantity under ‘Item Details’ column
-   - The corresponding Product Codes to the correct Harmonised System (HS) Codes

-- Declarant would have to upload the following documents in TradeNet during the permit application:

-   - Invoice
-   - Bill of Lading (BL) / Air waybill (AWB)
-   - Letter of confirmation from the exporter/importer confirming whether the shipment contains any hazardous wastes classified under the Basel Convention and importing country’s legislation
-   - An inspection certificate issued by an authorized surveyor for exports of copper scraps to China , Taiwan and Hong Kong
-   - Any other supporting documents relevant to the export shipment

-**For Import**
+**2.**  **For certain non-hazardous wastes, recyclables and used items (e.g. copper scrap, single and homogeneous plastic waste of a specific type, used electrical and electronic equipment)**

-- Declarant must declare the following in the import permit application:
+- Declarant must declare the following in the export, import or transhipment TradeNet permit application:

-   - Purpose of import under the 'Remarks/Conditions’ column
+   - Purpose of import, export or transit in the ‘General Remarks’ field
-   - Item description and item quantity under ‘Item Details’ column
+   - Item description and item quantity  in the ‘HS Quantity’, ‘HS Quantity Unit’, ‘CA/SC Product Quantity’ and ‘CA/SC Product Quantity Unit’ fields
-   - The corresponding Product Codes to the correct HS Codes
+   - The corresponding Product Code to the appropriate HS Code in the ‘CA/SC Product Code’ and ‘HS Code’ fields respectively
+   - Container Number and Container Seal Number  in the ‘Container Number’ and ‘Shipper Seal Number’ fields respectively

-- Declarant would have to upload the following documents in TradeNet during the permit application:
+- Declarant is required to upload the following documents to the TradeNet permit application:

-   - Invoice
+   - Invoice/packing list
-   - Bill of Lading (BL) / Air waybill (AWB)
+   - Bill of Lading (BL) / Air Waybill (AWB)
-   - Letter of confirmation from the exporter/importer confirming whether the shipment contains any hazardous wastes classified under the Basel Convention

- - Any other supporting documents relevant to the import shipment
+   - Additional supporting documents required for the specific HS Code/ CA/SC Product Code, which can be found [here](https://www.nea.gov.sg/docs/default-source/tiw/ccmd-basel-product-codes.pdf).

 **Note:
 Prior approval via the TradeNet shall be obtained for the export, import and transit of all non-hazardous wastes.**